Quick Answer:

 Not all groomers are equally experienced with every breed.
 Here's what to look for when choosing a groomer for your Labrador Retriever:

-- Look for groomers experienced with double-coated breeds
+- Look for groomers experienced with double-coated breeds who offer dedicated de-shedding services

 For more tips, see our Signs of a Good Dog Groomer guide.